Team Cathedral medical students with Cathedral High School athletes.

-The Tisch College and Tufts University School of Medicine Community Service Learning (CSL) program stems from the firm belief that the role of physicians extends beyond the clinic and hospital walls and that future physicians benefit enormously from firsthand experience working in the community.
+The Tisch College and Tufts University School of Medicine Community Service Learning (Tisch CSL) program stems from the firm belief that physicians have a social responsibility that extends beyond the clinic and hospital walls.

-Taking a role within community organizations as collaborators, mentors, and educators, medical students will more fully recognize their social responsibility as physicians.
-These experiences enable students to learn more about healthcare disparities, gain exposure to a diverse range of patient populations locally and globally, and hone crucial clinical, communication, organization, and teamwork skills that will benefit their future work as physicians.
+In preparation for their role as both care providers and community leaders, medical students work directly with community organizations as collaborators, mentors, and educators.
+These firsthand experiences enable students to learn more about healthcare disparities, gain exposure to a diverse range of patient populations locally and globally, and hone crucial clinical, communication, organization, and teamwork skills that will benefit their future work as physicians.

-The program is led by Course Co-Directors Dr. Mark Pearlmutter, M84, Dr. Laurel Leslie, MD, MPH, and a part-time CSL Coordinator, Jen Greer-Morrissey.
+The program is led by Course Co-Directors Dr. Mark D. Pearlmutter, M84, Dr. Laurel K. Leslie, MD, MPH, and our part-time CSL Coordinator, Jen Greer-Morrissey.
+Meet our Team.

 This work is supported in part by the Jonathan M. Tisch College of Citizenship and Public Service.
 All Tufts students are part of this unique college that works across Tufts schools to prepare students from every field to be lifelong active citizens.
 Collaborating with Tufts schools, departments, and student groups, Tisch College develops students’ knowledge, skills and experiences, helping them identify and implement solutions to complex social problems.

-Current TUSM students should refer to the TUSK CSL Course website for the most up-to-date CSL information, forms, and policies.
+Current TUSM students should refer to the TUSK CSL Course website for the most up-to-date Tisch CSL Program information, forms, and policies.